-Amy D'Agorne is a UK and Yorkshire based photographer who graduated from her BA Photography at Edinburgh School of Art/The University of Edinburgh with First Class Hons in 2015.
+Amy D'Agorne is a UK and Yorkshire based photographer who graduated from her BA Photography at Edinburgh School of Art/The University of Edinburgh with First Class Hons and her MA Documentary Photography from The University of South Wales.

-Since then she has worked for a variety of clients and on personal projects that have spanned the globe; from Japan to New Zealand and Canada, to all the way back to the North of England.
+Since then she has worked for a variety of clients and on personal projects that have spanned the globe; from Japan to New Zealand and Canada, working for clients such as MUBI, The Financial Times, The Wall Street Journal and many others.

 amydagornephoto@gmail.com